Table of contents

 When it comes to total cost of ownership (TCO), it’s important to consider several factors.

 Second, you’ll want to consider updates.
-Many cloud-based solutions, such as Sitecore Content Hub, update automatically.
-While this convenience, offering you the latest version with minimal updates from your team, is ideal for many solutions (such as, again, Sitecore Content Hub), it’s not always the best option for your CMS.
+Many cloud-based solutions, such as Sitecore XM Cloud and Sitecore Content Hub, update automatically.
+While this convenience, offering you the latest version with minimal updates from your team, is ideal for many solutions, it’s not always the best option for your brand.
 That will depend on your business’s digital maturity, the size of your IT team, and their preferences.
 Whatever option is best for your needs, it’s worth clarifying what is needed on your end for implementing new versions.

 Choosing the right deployment option